86Box/docs/settings/ports.rst

   * Different wirings can be selected through the *Configure* button.

 The *Configure* button (right) opens a new window with settings specific to the selected device, such as the output file format for printers.
+All devices can be attached and some can be removed or configured without a hard reset of the emulated machine, as long as the port is not claimed by :ref:`PLIP <settings/network:Adapter>`.

 |serial_ports| Serial ports
 ---------------------------